nathnet/PythonLearningProjects/github-instructions.md

 This should show you that you now have a new key in your SSH keys list.

 ## Cloning Repositories to Your Local Computer
+In order to download the files from remote repositories (my files for you, initially), you will first need to use command prompt/terminal to navigate to the folder where you want the files to be first.
+You will then type "git clone {link of the repository}", which in this case will be "git clone https://github.com/nathnet/PythonLearningProjects.git"

 ![](./images/intro-github/github-15.JPG)

+Your computer will then start loading all the files from remote repository to your local directory.
+You can verify once the download is done by either going to your folder directly or type dir/ls on your command prompt/terminal.

 ![](./images/intro-github/github-16.JPG)

 ## Branching Git For Your Own Implementation
+For this section, you will get to branch (create) your own branch of implementation on each project.
+To do this, you will learn a few more commands.

+Git:
+* branch - if used without any names followed, you will be viewing what branches are available to you.
+If used with a name after, you will create a new branch for development.
+If used with " -d {name}", that will delete the branch that was created.
+* status - check the status change in your files in the repository whether there are new files, folders, changes made to any files or folders or not.

+In the figure below, I created a new branch called "tugn" and I checked what branches I had.

 ![](./images/intro-github/github-17.JPG)

+However, I wasn't satisfied by the branch I created!
+So I deleted the branch "tugn", checked the name of all my branches.
+Then, I created a new branch called "tung" and checked again.
+There I went!
+Finally properly named!

 ![](./images/intro-github/github-18.JPG)

+I then used "checkout" to access the branch I created.
+I checked for which branch I was on using "status" and yes!
+I was on tung branch.

 ![](./images/intro-github/github-19.JPG)

 ## Pushing Your Files Back to Repositories